NorbertKoziana/Spring-Boot-Authentication/README.md

 ## Running the Application

-You can test the application on [Render.com](https://render.com) or run it locally.
-Note that running it locally requires additional configuration due to the use of OAuth2 and Google SMTP for sending emails.
+Running application locally requires additional configuration due to the use of OAuth2 and Google SMTP for sending emails.

 ### Prerequisites